clef/handbook/Hiring Documents/Guide to Your Equity.md

 $1,683,555 was raised on notes with a cap of $6m

 Anyone is always welcome to ask B, our CEO, any questions they have about their options, Clef’s fundraising, or anything else related to equity at Clef.
-However, everyone should also consult a lawyer before making important financial decisions, especially regarding their equity because their are complex legal and tax requirements that may apply.
+However, everyone should also consult a lawyer before making important financial decisions, especially regarding their equity because there are complex legal and tax requirements that may apply.